Written and Created by PaperCraftCentral Susan

 For example, you may be asked to create a series with faces on them, or one about old time actors, or contemporary singers, or about a mood or emotion like love.

-You can purchase special rubber stamps that you can use to put on the back of your cards with your contact details. but just writing your details is also fine.
+You can purchase special rubber stamps that you can use to put on the back of your cards with your contact detail, but just writing your details is also fine.

 If you are mailing your artwork, you can purchase little plastic sleeves to slip them into and protect what you have made.
-Or you can make your own envelopes or wrappers for them.
+People who collect baseball cards use similar plastic sleeves.